pkulchenko/lua-array/README.md

 # Implementation details

 The implementation adds two new fields to the Table structure: "truearray" and "sizeused".
 True array is a single boolean that does not increase the memory consumption of Table struct, because of C struct packing and alignment rules.
-"Sizeused" is used to track the used size of the array as reported by '#', and it adds 4 or 8 bytes (depending whether Lua is compiled as 32 or 64-bit executable) to the size of the struct, but this does not seem to affect the CPU cache hit ratio or slow down the interpreter.
+"Sizeused" is used to track the used size of the array as reported by '#', and it adds 4 or 8 bytes (depending whether Lua is compiled as a 32 or 64-bit application) to the size of the struct, but this does not seem to affect the CPU cache hit ratio or slow down the interpreter.

 The implementation has been carefully designed to not increase the size of the main VM loop, which could negatively affect performance.
 Particularly no new opcodes have been added to the VM.
-Also the increment of "sizeused" when setting array elements is branchless and CPU cache usage has been taken into account.
+Incrementing "sizeused" when setting array elements is implemented without branching and CPU cache usage has also been taken into account.